Sherman Alexie: Early life

-His parents were alcoholics, though his mother achieved sobriety.
-His father often left the house on drinking binges for days at a time.
+His parents were alcoholics, though his mother achieved sobriety while his father often left the house on drinking binges for days at a time.
 To support her six children, Alexie's mother, Lillian, sewed quilts, served as a clerk at the Wellpinit Trading Post, and worked other jobs as well.

 Alexie has described his life at the reservation school as challenging, as he was constantly teased by other kids and endured abuse he described as "torture" from white nuns who taught there.
-They called him "The Globe" because his head was larger than usual, due to his hydrocephalus as an infant.
-Until the age of seven, Alexie had seizures and bedwetting; he had to take strong drugs to control them.
-Because of his health problems, he was excluded from many of the activities that are rites of passage for young Indian males.
+They called Alexie "The Globe" because his head was larger than usual, due to his hydrocephalus as an infant.
+Until age seven, Alexie had seizures and bedwetting; he had to take strong drugs to control them.
+Because of his health problems, Alexie was excluded from many of the activities that are rites of passage for young Indian males.
 Alexie excelled academically, reading everything available, including auto repair manuals.

 Education

-In order to better his education, Alexie decided to leave the reservation and attend high school, where he was the only Native American student, 22 miles from the reservation in Reardan, Washington.
-He excelled at his studies and became a star player on the basketball team, the Reardan High School Indians.
+In order to improve his education, Alexie decided to leave the reservation and attend high school, where he was the only Native American student, 22 mi from the reservation in Reardan, Washington.
+Alexie excelled at his studies and became a star player on the basketball team, the Reardan High School Indians.
 He was elected class president and was a member of the debate team.

-His successes in high school won him a scholarship in 1985 to Gonzaga University, a Jesuit university in Spokane.
-Originally, Alexie enrolled in the pre-medical program with hopes of becoming a doctor, but found he was squeamish during dissection in his anatomy classes.
-Alexie switched to law, but found that was not suitable, either.
-He felt enormous pressure to succeed in college, and consequently, he began drinking heavily to cope with his anxiety.
+Alexie's successes in high school won him a scholarship in 1985 to Gonzaga University, a Jesuit university in Spokane.
+Originally, Alexie enrolled in the pre-medical program with hopes of becoming a doctor, but found that he was squeamish during dissection in his anatomy classes.
+Alexie switched to law, but found that was not suitable either.
+He felt enormous pressure to succeed in college, and consequently, Alexie began drinking heavily to cope with his anxiety.
 Unhappy with law, Alexie found comfort in literature classes.

-In 1987, he dropped out of Gonzaga and enrolled in Washington State University (WSU), where he took a creative writing course taught by Alex Kuo, a respected poet of Chinese-American background.
+In 1987, Alexie dropped out of Gonzaga and enrolled in Washington State University (WSU), where he took a creative writing course taught by Alex Kuo, a respected poet of Chinese-American background.
 Alexie was at a low point in his life, and Kuo served as a mentor to him.
 Kuo gave Alexie an anthology entitled Songs of This Earth on Turtle's Back, by Joseph Bruchac.
-He was inspired by reading works of poetry written by Native Americans.
+Alexie was inspired by reading works of poetry written by Native Americans.